yellowbyte/analysis-of-anti-analysis/research/hiding_call_to_ptrace/hiding_call_to_ptrace.md

 ## Reviving Ptrace For Anti-Debugging

-The goal of this post is to see if we can make ptrace a practical solution for anti-debugging.
+The goal of this post is to make ptrace a practical solution for anti-debugging.
 I am not sure about you but ptrace is the first anti-debugging technique I have learned.
 In fact, it is the first anti- anything that I have came across.
 The use of it as a debugging deterrent is well known to say the least.
 But that is not the main reason why you don't see it outside of a simple reversing challenge.
 Other anti-reversing technique such as code virtualization has also been known for a while but is still a relevant technique used in commercial software product to deter people from reversing it.
 What distinguishes anti-debugging with ptrace from code virtualization is how easy it is to __identify__ and __bypass__ the former.
 For example, if a binary uses ptrace, it will show up in the import table of any modern disassembler like IDA Pro and Binary Ninja (Figure 4).
 And once you identified it, it is also really easy to bypass it by NOP-ing the call (Figure 5).

 <div align='center'>
 <img src="https://github.com/yellowbyte/posts/blob/master/research/hiding_call_to_ptrace/import_table.png">